 Another vital move would be improving access to infrastructure, financing, and additional incentives for ‘Development of Support’ services.
 There needs to be a mechanism that subjects these to greater competition in order for the industry to avail of its benefits, such as competitive pricing and quality services for all.

 Is it always worth discussing and exploring the idea that, perhaps, relaxing cabotage policies may be a viable option in terms of fostering greater competition and whether or not doing so would outweigh the costs?
-It is always preferable to keep such functions reserved for Philippine businesses to keep the money sovereign and circulating within the country.
+Keeping such functions reserved for Philippine businesses to keep the money sovereign and circulating within the country is always preferable.

 All in all, interisland freight shipping is the backbone of trade in the Philippines.
 It has undergone some major changes over the years, coming a long way from the early days of civilization, where it ventured forth between islands on nothing but hand-made craft.
 But, of course, there is still a long way to go, and much can be done to improve its functionality.